dandandandan81/dandandandan81.github.io/docs/setup/onboarding.md

 ## Summary

-This guide covers onboarding Apple Busines Maanger enrolled Apple TVs to ROOMNETs Apple TV platform.
+This guide covers onboarding Apple Business Manager enrolled Apple TVs to ROOMNETs Apple TV platform.

 ## Requirements

 !!! info
-    You will not be able to start the onboarding process until the basic configuraiton of your property has been completed by a ROOMNET engineer.
-Your project manager will confirm when htis has been completed.
+    You will not be able to start the onboarding process until the basic configuration of your property has been completed by a ROOMNET engineer.
+Your project manager will confirm when this has been completed.

 - All Apple TVs must be enrolled to Apple Business Manager and associated with ROOMNET's MDM platform.
 - Physical access to the Apple TVs that require setup.